molgenis/molgenis-emx2/docs/molgenis/use_global_settings.md

 Currently you can use the admin menu to view the users currently registered in the system.
 In addition you can create a new user and/or set a user password.

+## Changelog
+A feature flag is used to enable the changelog feature By adding a setting with key ```CHANGELOG_SCHEMAS``` to the system admin settings a list of schemas can set.
+When a schema is created with a name that is on the ```CHANGELOG_SCHEMAS``` list, a changelog in created and maintained.
+The schema settings view has a tab that show a list of the changes.